amtid13/HeartFailureAnalysis/README.md

     What are the risk factors most predictive of mortality by heart failure?

 In this task, a few datasets are provided:

 1. base_metrics_patient.csv - the base DF contains the main metrics measured per each patient.
 These are:

         uniqueID - patient ID

-    smoking - If the patient smokes or not (boolean) ejection_fraction - Percentage of blood leaving the heart at each contraction (%) serum_sodium - Level of serum sodium in the blood (mEq/L) platelets - Platelets in the blood (kiloplatelets/mL) creatinine_phosphokinase - Level of the CPK enzyme in the blood (mcg/L) diabetes - If the patient has diabetes (boolean) serum_creatinine - Level of serum creatinine in the blood (mg/dL)
+        smoking - If the patient smokes or not (boolean)

+        ejection_fraction - Percentage of blood leaving the heart at each contraction (%)

+        serum_sodium - Level of serum sodium in the blood (mEq/L)

+        platelets - Platelets in the blood (kiloplatelets/mL)

+        creatinine_phosphokinase - Level of the CPK enzyme in the blood (mcg/L)

+        diabetes - If the patient has diabetes (boolean)

+        serum_creatinine - Level of serum creatinine in the blood (mg/dL)

-    blood_metrics_df.csv - an additional dataset containing some more metrics about each patient.
-Specifically, it contains: uniqueID - patient ID
+2. blood_metrics_df.csv - an additional dataset containing some more metrics about each patient.
+Specifically, it contains:

+        uniqueID - patient ID

-        anaemia - Decrease of red blood cells or hemoglobin (boolean) high_blood_pressure - If the patient has hypertension (boolean) demographic_data.csv - some extra data about the patient’s demographics, specifically: uniqueID - patient ID
+        anaemia - Decrease of red blood cells or hemoglobin (boolean)

+        high_blood_pressure - If the patient has hypertension (boolean)

+3. demographic_data.csv - some extra data about the patient’s demographics, specifically:

+        uniqueID - patient ID

         age - patient’s age

         sex - (male - 1, female - 0)

-    follow_up_df.csv - a dataset containing details about a follow-up check with that patient.
-It contains: uniqueID - patient ID
+4. follow_up_df.csv - a dataset containing details about a follow-up check with that patient.
+It contains:

+        uniqueID - patient ID

-        time - time passed (in days) between the measurement date (see dataset #1) until that “follow-up” date DEATH_EVENT - If the patient deceased during the follow-up period (boolean)
+        time - time passed (in days) between the measurement date (see dataset #1) until that “follow-up” date

+        DEATH_EVENT - If the patient deceased during the follow-up period (boolean)